 The EHT Operation Information Present subfield is set to 1 if the EHT Operation Information field is present and set to 0 otherwise.
 The EHT Operation Information Present subfield is set as described in 35.15.1 (Basic EHT BSS operation).

 The Disabled Subchannel Bitmap Present subfield is set to 1 if the Disabled Subchannel Bitmap subfield is present and set to 0 otherwise.
-The Disabled Subchannel Bitmap Present subfield is reserved if the EHT Operation Information Present subfield is set to 0
+The Disabled Subchannel Bitmap Present subfield is reserved if the EHT Operation Information Present subfield is equal to 0.(#17297)

-The EHT Default PE Duration subfield is set to 1 hat indicates that the PE field duration for an EHT TB PPDU solicited by a TRS Control subfield is 20 µs and set to 0 to indicate that the PE field duration is the same as that indicated in the HE Operation Parameters field in the HE Operation element.
+The EHT Default PE Duration subfield is set to 1 (#15806)to indicate that the PE field duration for an EHT TB PPDU solicited by a TRS Control subfield is 20 µs and set to 0 to indicate that the PE field duration is the same as that indicated in the HE Operation Parameters field in the HE Operation element.

 The Group Addressed BU Indication Limit subfield indicates whether there is a limit on the number of bits to indicate the presence of buffered group addressed frames of all other APs affiliated with the same AP MLDs as all nontransmitted BSSIDs in a multiple BSSID set in the TIM element or not.